rrutt/cb-bread/README.md

 For the desired release tag (the newest is shown first), download the **zip** or **tar.gz** archive file link to your workstation.

-Expand the downloaded archive file, open a Command Prompt or terminal window, and navigate to the root folder of the expanded archive contents.
+Expand the downloaded archive file, open a command prompt or terminal window, and navigate to the root folder of the expanded archive contents.

 ### To download cb-bread using Git: